 Awards and Accreditations

-UD’s College of Education and Human Development is recognized nationally for its quality research and education.
-Our School of Education Graduate Program is consistently ranked as one of the top education schools by US News & World Report’s “America’s Best Graduate Schools“.
-In 2017, we were ranked 32nd in the nation (376 schools granting doctoral degrees were surveyed).
+Our School of Education Graduate Program is consistently ranked as one of the top education schools by US News & World Report’s “America’s Best Graduate Schools”.
+In 2018, we were ranked 34th in the nation (385 schools granting doctoral degrees were surveyed).

 - Our Human Services program was reaccredited by the Council for Standards in Human Service Education in 2017.
 UD is the only Research 1 institution with an accredited HS major.